 Puppy Socializing Classes – Puppies get a chance to learn how to interact with other dogs.

-Quiet Time – Dogs are subjected to a home-like environment as a break from the stimulation of shelter life.
+Quiet Time – Dogs spend time in a home-like environment as a break from the stimulation of shelter life.

 Satellite Adoption Centres – Various local pet stores participate in adopting animals out of their facilities.